sholeh-khalkhali42/contact-manager-app/README.md

-Contact Manager App
+#Blog with React & Redux Toolkit
-A simple contact management application built using React.
-This project allows users to create, view, and delete contacts from a list with a user-friendly interface.
+A simple blog application built using React, Redux Toolkit, and Tailwind CSS.
+This project allows users to add, update, and delete blog posts with a smooth UI and clean code structure.
 Features
-- Add ne
+- Add new blog posts
+- Edit and update existing posts
+- Delete blog posts
+- Responsive design
+- Centralized state management with Redux Toolkit
+- Clean component structure
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).